BirdAPI/SyncTicker/README.md

 First, include the TimerObject to your project:

 ```
-#include "Ticker.h"
+#include "SyncTicker.h"
 ```

 Now, you can create a new object in setup():

 ```
-Ticker tickerObject(callbackFunction, 1000);
+SyncTicker tickerObject(callbackFunction, 1000);
 tickerObject.start(); //start the ticker.
 ```

 In your loop(), add:

 ```
-tickerObject.update(); //it will check the Ticker
+tickerObject.update(); //it will check the SyncTicker
 and if necessary, it will run the callback function.
 ```

 ## IMPORTANT
-If you use delay(), the Ticker will be ignored!
+If you use delay(), the SyncTicker will be ignored!
 You cannot use delay() command with the TimerObject.
-Instead of using delay, you can use the Ticker itself.
-For example, if you need that your loop run twice per second, just create a Ticker with 500 ms. It will have the same result that delay(500), but your code will be always state.
+Instead of using delay, you can use the SyncTicker itself.
+For example, if you need that your loop run twice per second, just create a SyncTicker with 500 ms. It will have the same result that delay(500), but your code will be always state.

 ## Example

 Complete example.
 Here we created five timers, you can run it and test the result in the Serial monitor and the on board LED.

 ```
-#include "Ticker.h"
+#include "SyncTicker.h"

 void printMessage();
 void printCounter();